Fati-810/QR-Generator/README.md

 # Technical Overview (Behind the Scenes):
 Frontend:
-Embedded directly inside HTML returned from Express routes
+Embedded directly inside HTML returned from Express routes.

-Styled using a clean and responsive custom style.css file
+Styled using a clean and responsive custom CSS3.

-Uses form submission and img src="data:image/png;base64,..." to display QR
+Uses form submission and img src="data:image/png;base64,..." to display QR.

 Backend:
 Built using Node.js and Express.js